 3.1 Insert your API Key in the plugin settings

-After installing the plugin, just navigate to Rank Math > Instant Indexing Settings in your WordPress admin area, and paste in the contents of your JSON file, or just upload the file.
+After installing the plugin, just navigate to Rank Math > Instant Indexing Settings in your WordPress admin area, and under the Google API Settings tab, paste in the contents of your JSON file, or just upload the file.

 Select the Post Types where you want the Indexing API to ping Google to crawl your website as soon as a post is published, updated, or deleted and click on Save Changes.